pcclarke/3pats/_posts/2017-02-15-hospitals.markdown

 ---
 layout: post
 title:  "Valley of the dolls, part 2"
-date:   2017-02-15 9:30:00
+date:   2017-02-20 5:00:00
 thumbnail: /img/2017/01/overdoseThumb.jpg
 ---

-I recently had the privilege of participating at the [Fraser Health hackathon](https://www.healthhackathon.ca/index.html), where my team presented on the [overdose analytics challenge](https://www.healthhackathon.ca/themes/theme7.html).
-There we got to work with some new data that Fraser Health has made available, including overdoses within the Fraser Health Authority's communities.
-Here it is visualized, with some additional data for context.
+This post follows up [my previous post on overdoses in the Fraser Valley]({% post_url 2017-01-30-overdose %}).
+This time, I'm visualizing overdoses at hospitals.
+The data reports on how many of those overdoses were by homeless people, although I'm not sure if you can draw much of a conclusion from that.

-This data is for 2016, from the start of the year up to December 19th.
-As far as I know, no other health authority has released similar data, but I would imagine that the overdose situation isn't much different in the rest of British Columbia.
+Like the previous post, this overdose data is for 2016 from the start of the year up to December 19th.

 * * *